RedExpertAlliance/katacoda-scenarios/oci-course/oke-redis-cache-and-functions-oci_part1/step2.md

 `export KUBECONFIG=$HOME/.kube/config`{{execute}}

-Now we need to get the hostname for our OKE API Server.
+Now we need to get the IP address for our OKE API Server.
 Remember, katacoda is blocking port 6443, and that is the port where our API Server is serving.
-We need to write down the hostname/ip and then go to the OCI Compute instance creation scenario to configure the reverse proxy that we will use in Part 2 of this OKE scenario.
+We need to write down the IP address and then go to the OCI Compute instance creation scenario to configure the reverse proxy that we will use in Part 2 of this OKE scenario.

 Go to the File `/root/.kube/config`{{open}} and get the hostname.
 Is something like this: